Geoalert/mapflow-docs-en/source/api/processing_api.rst

         "name": "Test",                                      #Name of this processing.
 Optional.
         "description": "A simple test",                      #Arbitrary description of this processing.
 Optional.
         "projectId": "20f05e39-ccea-4e26-a7f3-55b620bf4e31", #Project id.
 Optional.
 If not set, this user's default project will be used.
-        "wdName": "Buildings Detection",                     #The name of a workflow definition.
+        "wdName": "🏠 Buildings",                            #The name of a workflow definition.
-                                                             #Could be "Buildings Detection", or "Forest Detection", etc. See ref. below
+                                                             #Could be "🏠 Buildings", or "🌲 Forest", etc. See ref. below
         "wdId": "009a89fc-bdf9-408b-ad04-e33bb1cdedda",      #Workflow definition id.
 Either wdName or wdId may be specified.
         "geometry": {                                        #A geojson geometry of the area of interest.
             "type": "Polygon",